 Did you know that at Blue51HQ Monday = HollyDay?
 It’s an offical thing, decreed in blue texta on an A4 sheet of paper.
 A new one, in fact, not even a recycled one that I usually reserve for scribbles.
 That’s how important it is to me.

-Blue51 Communications was launched in January 2014 after a two-ish year break for me (although of course I was writing in that time #cantstopwontstop).
+Blue51 Communications was launched in January 2014 after a two-ish year work break for me, although I was writing in that time #cantstopwontstop in some form or another.
 I launched with one client and threw myself headfirst into small business life.
-I had been self-employed before, so it wasn’t new to me, but gone were the days where I could be up til 4am writing, fuelled only by blue cheese and crackers and a bowl of peanut M&Ms. This time, I had to blend family life with work life.
+I had been self-employed before, so it wasn’t new to me, but gone were the days where I could be up til 4am writing, fuelled only by blue cheese and crackers and a bowl of peanut M&Ms. Now on relaunch, I had to blend and balance my family life with a work life.

-I know work/life balance is sneered or frowned upon, and some people advocate work/life alignment, whatever TF that means- clearly I don’t care enough to find out.
-I’m someone who likes well-defined compartments- it suits my control freak personality.
-I believe that a couple of decent checklists and some boundaries and not only is a balance between life and work attractive, it’s highly attainable.
+In the early 00’s work/life balance was a massive corporate buzzword.
+I know the concept of work/life balance is now sneered or frowned upon.
+I’ve heard people (gurus, if you will, but I won’t) are advocating work/life alignment, whatever TF that means.
+Me; I like work/life balance.
+It suggests a scale, something measurable.
+I’m someone who likes well-defined compartments.
+They suit my borderline control freak personality.
+I believe that with some boundaries and a couple of decent checklists not only is a balance between life and work attractive, it’s highly attainable.